MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`WebSitePhysicalPath`** - **Physical Path**<br>
 `string`.
 Required when `CreateWebSite = true`.
 Default value: `%SystemDrive%\inetpub\wwwroot`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Physical path where the website content is stored.
-The content can reside on the local computer or on a remote directory or share like, C:\Fabrikam or \\\\ContentShare\Fabrikam.
+Specifies the physical path where the website content is stored.
+The content can reside on the local computer or on a remote directory or share, like `C:\Fabrikam` or `\\ContentShare\Fabrikam`.
 <!-- :::editable-content-end::: -->
 <br>